anoopms/covidautobook/README.md

 Fill the following constants
 - **distId** - Select the district from the list given in constants.js,
 - **preferredPin** - Pin of preffered hospital,
-- **beneficiaries** - User who need vaccine.
+- **beneficiaries** - User who needs the vaccine.
 This you need to get it from cowin app.
 Login.
 Take developer tools network.
 Check the response of beneficiaries url

 ## How to run